-Since we started this blog in 2010, it's morphed a bit from being primarily an Airstream blog into a travel and lifestyle blog.
+Since we started this blog in 2010, it has morphed a bit from being primarily an Airstream blog into a travel and lifestyle blog.
 We go places in the Airplane, in the Airstream, and now in a boat (we called her Airship, to stay on theme).
 We believe in not limiting ourselves to one form of recreational transportation, so you'll see posts about flying, cycling, and boating...as well as Airstreaming.

 I grew up in Southern California (Seal Beach) and moved to Portland in 1995 to go to art school.
 I have a degree in fine art (painting) but since about 2005 or so I've mostly focused on photographic portraiture.
 My work portfolio is here: www.domela.com if you're interested.